Norfolk Fire & Rescue Service privacy notice

 With specific reference to fire safety in the home:

-NHS England, the Royal College of General Practitioners and fire and rescue services in England work together to share information to allow fire service staff to offer home safety checks for people who have a higher risk of experiencing a house fire.
-This is by sharing data that lets NFRS identify the home address of people over 65 so we can offer home fire safety checks to households identified with a possible higher fire risk.
-For more information about how NHS England use and share your information, see their website.
+NHS England, the Royal College of General Practitioners and fire and rescue services in England work together to share information to allow fire service staff to offer home safety visits for people who have a higher risk of experiencing a house fire.
+This is by sharing data that lets NFRS identify the home address of people over 65 who statistically present a higher fire risk.
+For more information about how NHS England use and share your information see their website.

 How the law protects you and the legal basis for processing your information